 Birds at risk in agricultural landscapes

 In 2016, we launched our birds at risk in agricultural landscapes program to learn more about declining grassland bird populations and work directly with the producers who create the nesting habitat these birds depend on.
 Our focal species are Bobolink and Eastern Meadowlark.
-Both species have experienced steep population declines and are listed as threatened in Ontario.
+Both species have experienced steep population declines and are listed as threatened in Ontario and Canada.
 They nest in hay fields, pastures, and other grassland-like landscapes.
 Our goal is to identify strategies to support grassland birds on farms and to engage producers in conservation science to address this conservation challenge.

 Evaluating Bobolink and Eastern Meadowlark habitat use (2016): In collaboration with Katherine Robbins, a master’s student at Memorial University, we conducted point count surveys across 4 watersheds in southern Ontario to learn more about habitat use and landscape variables that influence the occurrence of Bobolink and Eastern Meadowlark.
 Results showed that the proportion of hay and pasture within 5 km of survey locations was a good predictor of Eastern Meadowlark habitat use.